 18th July, 64 AD

-The Great Fire of Rome began under the rule of Emperor Nero.
-The fire started in the huge Circus Maximus stadium and when it was finally extinguished six days later, 10 of Rome’s 14 districts had burned to the ground.
+The Great Fire of Rome began during the rule of Emperor Nero.
+When the fire was finally extinguished six days later, 10 of Rome’s 14 districts had burned to the ground.

-Ancient historians blamed the infamous Emperor Nero, who they believed started the fire as a way to rebuild Rome to his liking, without the Senate.
+Ancient historians blamed Emperor Nero himself, who they believed started the fire as a way to rebuild Rome to his liking, without the Senate.
 One historian even claimed that Nero played the fiddle as his city was engulfed by flames.
 However, while Nero did use the fire to his advantage, there’s no evidence to backup the ancient historians’ claims.

-Nero himself blamed the fire on the Christians and he arrested, tortured, and executed hundreds as a result.
+Nero blamed the fire on Christians.
+He arrested, tortured, and executed hundreds as a result.

 18th July, 1920